qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * In the :guilabel:`General` menu the project title, selection and background color, layer units, precision, and the option to save relative paths to layers can be defined.
-You can define the layer units (only used when CRS transformation is disabled) and the precision of decimal places to use.
+If the CRS transformation is on you can choose an ellipsoid for distance calculations.
+You can define the canvas units (only used when CRS transformation is disabled) and the precision of decimal places to use.
 You also can define a project scale list, that overrides the global predefined scales.
 * The :guilabel:`CRS` menu enables you to choose